-CHiP-seq* data analysis [completed for a research group at KMIO, Bengaluru, India]
+CHiP-seq* data analysis [completed for a research group at Kidwai Memorial Institute of Oncology, Bengaluru, India]

 Primer and mutation* analysis in the context of oral cancer [completed for a company, Malaysia]

-Protein interaction and pathway analysis applied to mass spec and microarray data in the context of a human disease [completed for an academic research group, Mumbai, India]
+Protein interaction and pathway analysis applied to mass spec and microarray data in the context of a human disease [completed for a research group at NIRRH, Mumbai, India]

 Development of a novel meta-analysis algorithm to make use of different types of gene expression data [in-house]